Parsoma

-Saint Parsoma the Naked (otherwise known as Saint Barsoum El Arian; Coptic: Ⲁⲃⲃⲁ Ⲡⲁⲣⲥⲱⲙⲁ Ⲡⲓⲣⲉϥⲃⲏϣ; 1257–1317) was a Coptic saint.
+Parsoma the Naked (otherwise known as Barsoum El Arian; Coptic: Ⲁⲃⲃⲁ Ⲡⲁⲣⲥⲱⲙⲁ Ⲡⲓⲣⲉϥⲃⲏϣ; 1257–1317) was a Coptic saint.

 History

 Early life

 Parsoma was born in Cairo.
 His father was El-Wageeh Moufdel, the scribe of the Queen Shajarat al-Durr, and his mother was from the noble family of El-Taban.
 After his parents died, his uncle took possession of all that they had left.
 Parsoma did not quarrel with him but rather forsook the world and lived the life of a hermit.

 Ascetic life

 Parsoma lived outside the city of Cairo for five years suffering the harshness of the summer heat and the winter cold.
 He wore no clothing except a hairy sackcloth, following the example of Paul of Thebes, the first hermit.
 Then he shut himself in a cave inside the church of St. Philopateer Mercurius for twenty years in ceaseless prayer and fasting.
 In his cave, there was a huge serpent, which Parsoma befriended and tamed through his prayers.